OpenFrenchFries/supasveltekit/.github/CONTRIBUTING.md

 ---

-Thank you for making SupaSvelte even better! 🌟 Your efforts and contributions are deeply appreciated.
+Thank you for making SupaSvelteKit even better! 🌟 Your efforts and contributions are deeply appreciated.